Finance Accreditation Agency

-The Finance Accreditation Agency (FAA) is an agency of the Government of Malaysia that accredits financial training courses offed by companies in Malaysia and other countries.
+The Finance Accreditation Agency (FAA) is an agency of the Government of Malaysia that accredits financial training courses offered by companies in Malaysia and other countries.
 Founded in 2012, the FAA is headquartered in Bangsar South, Kuala Lumpur.

 The FAA was commissioned by the Central Bank of Malaysia and Securities Commission Malaysia to be responsible for the quality assurance of learning initiatives within the Financial Services Industry (FSI), on learning programme accreditation.

 The FAA accredits more than 300 training providers in Malaysia and European, Middle East and North Africa providers.
 Since its establishment on 2 August 2012, the Agency has accredited more than 70 learning programs both locally and internationally.